JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 The Acquiring Authority has intimated that there are structural problems with the 5 and 6 storey blocks on the estate.
 However, the Alan Conisbee report on which this is based recommended removal of mains gas from these blocks and it is understood that these blocks now comply with BRE safety standards as a result.
 If this is not the case then the Acquiring Authority will need to explain why it has continued to house families in these blocks for the past 12 years if they are structurally unsound.

+@.
+All we need to show is that bringing existing homes (on the order land) up to decent homes standard, will cost less (per dwelling) than the amount the AA is spending on redevelopment (per dwelling).
+This will result in less expenditure from the AA's Housing Investment Programme which will in turn mean that it can spend more on bringing the 5,000+ council homes in the borough that fail to meet Decent Homes Standard up to DHS.
+It will also mean that more funds are available in the HIP for installing sprinkler systems in its blocks, recommended following the Grenfell Tower disaster.

+@.
+In summary, the 'wellbeing' test is better satisfied by bringing homes on the order land up to DHS as it is less costly than redeveloping them.
+This will result in more sub-standard council homes in the borough being brought up to DHS and more fire safety works being able to be completed, as more funds will be available in the HIP.